Learn about Utah from its inhabitants (both deceased and living)

 The Uintah-Ourray Reservation is the 2nd largest in the country with 4.5 million acres.

-Ute Indian leader, head of the Utah Division of Indian Affairs.
-Cuch and other Utes believe the University of Utah Utes doesn’t portray Utes in a demeaning manner, especially if the University of Utah gives all Ute Indians scholarships to attend their University for free (source).
+Ute Indian leader, head of the Utah Division of Indian Affairs, Cuch believes the University of Utah Utes do not portray Utes in a demeaning manner, especially if the University of Utah gives all Ute Indians scholarships to attend their University for free (source).
 It’s the least Utah can do for the harm they have done in granting them their “nation within a nation” status.
-Of coarse this is a cheeky commentary.
-Cuch is a very eloquent well read professional who is a great Indian leader.
+Of course, this is a cheeky commentary.
+Cuch is a very eloquent well-read professional who is a great Indian leader.
 Cuch appears in the Utah Stories exclusive documentary on Ute Tribe Education.

 Ralston videotaped the entire three days as well as the amputation.
-He has only shared a portion of that foodage with Dateline NBC
+He has only shared a portion of that footage with Dateline NBC

-Rock climbing in Southern Utah alone without ropes, Ralston fell, got his arm pined between a boulder and a cliff.
-Six days passed before he sawed his own arm off with serrated army knife blade.
-Ralston then became a national figure, appearing on Oprah, Dateline NBC, Letterman.
-Ralston now makes six figures for speaking engagements as well as the book he has written about the experience “Between a Rock and a Hard Place”.
+Rock climbing in Southern Utah alone without ropes, Ralston fell, and got his arm pinned between a boulder and a cliff.
+Six days passed before he sawed his own arm off with a serrated army knife blade.
+Ralston then became a national figure, appearing on Oprah, Dateline NBC, and Letterman.
+Ralston now makes six figures for speaking engagements.
+He wrote the book about the experience, “Between a Rock and a Hard Place”.
 Advice to all crazy rock climbers: be ridiculously ignorant (climbing alone), saw a limb off and realize the beauty of life, write a book and you too could become rich and famous.

-“Zion’s Poetess” first wife of Joseph Smith.
-Later was a plural wife of Brigham Young.
-Mormon Pioneer hymn writer, poet, historian, archivist, relief-society organizer.
-Snow was an incredibly talented hymn writer, she wrote hundreds of hymns during her lifetime and she has the standing record for most hymns from a single compser within the Mormon hymnal.
-Ten are still within the modern book and are still ofen sung by Latter Day Saints in Sacrement meeting.
-Snow was the most brilliant woman Saint the Pioneers had, and she became a living institution on Mormon culture and good taste.
+“Zion’s Poetess”, the first wife of Joseph Smith became later a plural wife of Brigham Young.
+Mormon Pioneer hymn writer, poet, historian, archivist, and relief-society organizer, Snow wrote hundreds of hymns during her lifetime.
+She has the standing record for most hymns written by a single composer within the Mormon hymnal.
+Ten are still within the modern book and are still often sung by Latter-Day Saints in Sacrament meetings.
+Snow was the most brilliant woman Saint the Pioneers had, and she became a living institution of Mormon culture and good taste.